 Khazali canyon is one of the most famous places in Wadi Rum.
 It is a less than 100 meters long deep and narrow crack in Jabal Khazali.
 Nonetheless, it is a must-see.
 The canyon’s inner walls are covered with numerous Nabatean, Islamic (Kufic), and Thamudic inscriptions and petroglyph rock drawings.
 The Nabatean carvings consist of camels, horses, mountain goats, people, pairs of feet, and spirits.
 The Islamic inscriptions are about God and the prophet Mohammed.
 Both Nabatean and Islamic are in good condition as they are mostly out of reach of sun, wind, rain, and people.
 Sadly enough, over time, water damaged the lower Thamudic inscriptions severely.
 So, you have to look carefully, as they are nearly invisible.

 Our ancestors already came to this canyon.
 They created handmade pools.
 In wintertime, these pools fill with rainwater.
 Pass the inscriptions to see the pools at the end of the canyon.

 2. Jabal Khazali's Bedouin road

-We prefer to make our descend on the north side.
+Most descend from the north side of the mountain.
 Going down will take another 3 hours.
-Enroute we will have a couple of place where we will abseil.
-Some of them are really spectacular.
-Of course you can also go down on ‘Sabbah’s road’.
+Enroute, you need to abseil a couple of parts.
+Some of them are spectacular.
+Of course, you can also go down on ‘Sabbah’s road’.